Cantido/liberator/guides/getting_started.md

 You've just built JSON endpoint with a fair amount of built-in smarts.
 There's so much more to customize, but now you've got a base to work from.
-Check out the documentation for [`Liberator.Resource`](https://hexdocs.pm/liberator/Liberator.Resource.html) to see all the stuff you do can do!
+Check out the documentation for [`Liberator.Resource`](https://hexdocs.pm/liberator/Liberator.Resource.html) to see all the stuff you can do!